Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 Vernon’s Smokehouse features authentic Memphis BBQ fare while Gladys’ Diner has classic American cuisine and some of Elvis’s favorites.

-If you’re in a hurry, stop by Rock ‘n’ Go for coffee, freshly-made sandwiches, salads and snacks.
+If you’re in a hurry, stop by Rock ‘n’ Go for coffee, freshly-made sandwiches, salads, and snacks.
 You can also visit Minnie Mae’s Sweets for hand-dipped ice cream, Root Beer floats, candy, and more!

 Graceland Ultimate VIP Tour